k-hari-93/cats/README.md

 project.
 The adapter can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).

+- **jcg_sootup_adapter** accomodates an adapter that allows to test SootUp's call graph algorithms against the test suite.
+Currently, support SootUp's CHA and RTA algorithms.
+It also serializes the call graph into a unified format.

 - **jcg_data_format** holds the data structure which are used to represent the call graphs internally.
 And data classes for project specifications.

 - **jcg_evaluation** provides a several call-graph evaluation an understanding tools.
-The usage
+The FingerprintExtractor is the tool to be used to generate call graph fingerprints of the call graph algorithms in the frameworks.
+The FingerprintExtractor calls the adapters.

 ## Annotating Test Expectations